Mykhailo Honcharenko: Government Official

 In 1998 Honcharenko started working in State Patent Agency of Ukraine (now Ukrainian Institute of Intellectual Property), eventually progressing to State Agency on Investment and Innovations and then Ministry of Education.

 In 2002 he worked as an expert in the office of Vice Prime Minister of Ukraine regarding humanitarian issues.
 From November 2002 to August 2005 he was the Head of Department on Innovation Development in Ministry of Education and Science of Ukraine, fulfilling the same position in Department of Innovation and Technology Transfer in 2006-2007.
 In 2009-2010 Honcharenko was the Head of Organization and Analytics Department in State Agency on Investment and Innovation of Ukraine.

 Starting with May 2010 Honcharenko became the head of Department of Accreditation and Licensing in Ministry of Education and Science of Ukraine.
 In 2011 he became the first Head of the State Inspection of Educational Establishments of Ukraine, remaining in office until March 2014.

-Teaching Career
+Teaching career

 Honcharenko taught disciplines regarding innovation in intellectual property and technology transfer in Ukrainian Institute of Intellectual Property.

-In April-July 2014 Honcahrenko held the position of the director of Educational and Scientific Institute of Business Education named after Anatoly Poruchnyk.
-In August of 2014 he started working in Institute of Continuing Education.
+In April–July 2014 Honcahrenko held the position of the director of Educational and Scientific Institute of Business Education named after Anatoly Poruchnyk.
+In August 2014 he started working in Institute of Continuing Education.